daniJb/VRDataInteract/README.md

 $ get lfs clone https://github.com/daniJb/VRDataInteract.git

 ### Installation:
 VRDataInteract is a Windows platform application.
 To install and run; few prerequisites need to be met (please refer to the [wiki](https://github.com/daniJb/VRDataInteract/wiki) for more information).
-Once all requirements are met, double mouse click on "VRDataInteract.exe" for application launch.
+Once all requirements are met, double mouse click on "VRDataInteract.exe" for application launch (the executable file is zipped under dryad_ready.zip).
 Note that you need to have your HTC vive running and connected properly along with its both controllers beforehand.

 To execute the demo files, refer to the vive-controller mappings below + main menu screenshot (Fig.1,Fig.2).
 Using the **RIGHT** controller (you can identify the right controller as the one that shoots a laser beam, the left controller does not), press the menu button for the main menu to appear, then laser-point on "Load Demo" by pressing on the **touchpad**, and then select it by using the **trigger** switch on the vive controller.
 Loading the demo will take some time depending on your PC specs.